munificent/journal/asset/post/2011-02-13-extending-syntax-from-within-a-language.md

 ---
 title: "Extending Syntax from Within a Language"
-categories: code java language magpie parsing
+tags: code java language magpie parsing
 ---

 A [big goal][] with my little language [Magpie][] is to do as much as possible